Custom Dictionaries Translation Services Word Databases

 Meaning: Wide-spread and commonplace, found everywhere, ubiquitous.

-Notes: Today's word is the adjective from the very prevail, whose meaning has drifted slightly off course.
+Notes: Today's word is the adjective from the verb prevail, whose meaning has drifted slightly off course.
 The adverb is prevalently and the noun, prevalence.
 The sense of this word is more closely associated with time or frequency, as "storms are prevalent in the area", while ubiquitous is more closely related to place or area, as "palm trees are ubiquitous in the area".
 Other than these two connotative differences, the words are very similar in meaning.

 In Play: You would certainly want to use this word in referring to anything occurring frequently: "Complaints about working in cubicles became so prevalent that the company finally eliminated them."
 However, it is also applicable where the frequency-area distinction is irrelevant: "The belief that black cats bring bad luck is prevalent at dog shows."